islaytitans/alien/docs/src/GM/cotg3.md

   - Give them new "Infected Agenda" card and let them continue controlling them until their initial attack is resolved. **Panic Roll** for other PCs
   - If infected PC survives the first attack they become an NPC for me to control.
 They start stalking the other PCs and soon turns into **Stage III Abomination** (and later **Stage IV**)
   - Give the PC a new NPC to play

-### Egg Sacs Afoot

-- The PCs will encounter Neomorphic Egg Sacs
-- As long as PC wear their suits they're fine
-- A Scientist can use the Analysis talent on the sacs to learn more
-- Infection causes a **Virulence 9** roll (can chose if I want them infected or not), a fail enters **Neomorph Stage III** within one shift

-### Sensor Ghost Redux (Act I & II)

-- If PCs repair sensor station on bridge it emits occational pings to alert of a nearby ship that doesn't appear to exist
-- The ping is from the Sotillo but PCs can't learn that yet

 ### Playing Abomination